 Vitamin D and Calcium: These are essential for maintaining bone health, particularly in patients experiencing bone loss or at risk of osteoporosis due to their cancer or treatment.
 Vitamin D helps the body absorb calcium, which strengthens bones.

-Probiotics: Beneficial for gut health, probiotics can help manage and prevent diarrhea, a common side effect of chemotherapy.
+Probiotics: Beneficial for gut health, probiotics can help manage and prevent diarrhoea, a common side effect of chemotherapy.
 They support a healthy digestive system and can contribute to the overall wellness of patients during and after treatment.

 Antioxidants (Vitamin C, E, and Selenium): Although research is mixed, some studies suggest antioxidants may help reduce the side effects of chemotherapy and improve quality of life.
 However, high doses of antioxidants should be avoided, as they can interfere with the effectiveness of cancer treatments.